NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 CIA Factbook Data Quality

 It is obvious to me that CIAF is a sanatized extraction of basic data that the DOD gathers continously from around the world.
-There is much I would like to know that is missing, but then If I were privey to such information I couldn't talk about it so this is situation is fine.
+There is much I would like to know that is missing, but then If I were privey to such information I couldn't talk about it so this situation is fine.

 The CIAF data set is very small.
 It is a 15 MB Json data file which compresses to only 3 MB with gzip when the redundencies are removed (See Enthropy (Information Theory on why this is a significant measure).
 This is why I maintain this is only a pitifully small atom of data the DOD collects.
 I'm not sure what their purpose(s) in providing this data is(are).